OfficeDev/office-js-docs-reference/docs/requirement-sets/common/dialog-origin-requirement-sets.md

 Requirement sets are named groups of API members.
 Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office application supports APIs that an add-in needs.
 For more information, see [Office versions and requirement sets](/office/dev/add-ins/develop/office-versions-and-requirement-sets).

 Office Add-ins run across multiple versions of Office.
-The following table lists the Dialog Origin requirement sets, the Office client applications that support that requirement set, and the **minimum** builds or versions for those applications.
+The following table lists the Dialog Origin requirement sets, the supported Office client applications, and the **minimum** builds or versions for those applications where applicable.

 | Requirement set | Office on Windows<br>- Microsoft 365 subscription<br>- retail perpetual Office 2016 and later | Office on Windows<br>(volume-licensed perpetual) | Office on Mac | Office on iPad | Office on the web | Office Online Server |
 |:-----|:-----|:-----|:-----|:-----|:-----|:-----|